-The image to the right is a sample architecture diagram generated by AWS Perspective.
+The image to the right is a sample architecture diagram generated by Workload Discovery on AWS.

 The diagram below presents the architecture you can automatically deploy using the solution's implementation guide and accompanying AWS CloudFormation template.

-The AWS Perspective CloudFormation template consists of six components.
+The CloudFormation template deploys the following architecture consisting of six components: